About Us

 The surveys conducted revealed thousands of people living in abject poverty without water, sanitation, roads, schools, health facilities and electricity.
 Illiteracy was approaching 100%.
 Malnutrition and iodine deficiency disorders (IDD) were endemic.

-When interviewed in November 1998 to determine their priorities and whether EBPP could help, over 1,000 families requested children’s education as a foundation for a better future
+When interviewed in November 1998 to determine their priorities and whether EBPP could help, over 1,000 families requested children’s education as a foundation for a better future.

 An inspiring and productive collaboration thus began with the most disadvantaged communities.
 Starting from education as the first touch point, we continue to develop various environmental initiatives that harness human and natural resources for mutual benefit to improve living ecosystems, provide sustainable food sources and sustainable livelihoods for thousands of people and the future generations; while at the same time, ensure the preservation of the local environment and ecosystems.

-With the philosophy of “helping people to help themselves”, all programmes are designed as models that can be replicated and executed by local people who transfer knowledge directly, and appropriate technology within their communities.
+With the philosophy of “helping people to help themselves”, all programs are designed as models that can be replicated and executed by local people who transfer knowledge directly, and appropriate technology within their communities.

 Awards